jaimeliew1/MasterThesis-TipDeflectionControl/Readme.md

-This repository contains the Python code used in my Master Thesis titled *Active Tip Deflection Control For Wind Turbines*. to perform the control design loop.
+This repository contains the Python3 code used in my Master Thesis titled *Active Tip Deflection Control For Wind Turbines*.
+The main external packages required are Numpy, Scipy and Matplotlib.
+Anaconda or Miniconda installations of Python3 should suffice.

+*Note: This package requires the HAWC2 simulation output data to work.
+Please contact me directly to obtain this data.*

-An attempt to describe the content of each folder is presented.
+An attempt to describe the content of each folder is presented below.

 ### JaimesThesisModule